General Terms and Conditions of Purchase

 38.7 Supplier agrees that in the event that Purchaser believes that there has been a possible violation of the terms of this section, Purchaser may make full disclosure of such belief and related information at any time and for any reason to any competent government bodies and its agencies, and to whomsoever Purchaser determines in good faith has a legitimate need to know.

-39.2 Supplier warrants that in relation to its performance of this Agreement: (i) it does not employ engage or otherwise use any child labour in circumstances such that the tasks performed by any such child labour could reasonably be foreseen to cause either physical or emotional impairment to the development of such child; (ii) it does not use forced labour in any form (prison, indentured, bonded or otherwise) and its employees are not required to lodge original identification papers or monetary deposits on starting work; (iii) it provides a safe and healthy workplace, presenting no immediate hazards to its workers; (iv) it does not discriminate against any workers on any ground (including race, religion, disability or gender); (v) it does not engage in or support the use of corporal punishment, mental, physical, sexual or verbal abuse and does not use cruel or abusive disciplinary practices in the workplace; (vi) it pays each employee at least the minimum wage, or a fair representation of the prevailing industry wage, (whichever is the higher) and provides each employee with all legally mandated benefits; (vii) it complies with the laws on working hours and employment rights in the countries in which it operates; (viii) it is respectful of its employee’s right to join and form independent trade unions and freedom of association; (ix) it has not been convicted of any slavery or human trafficking offences anywhere around the world and that to the best of its knowledge it is not currently under investigation, inquiry or enforcement proceedings in relation to any allegation of slavery or human trafficking offenses anywhere around the world; (x) it shall make reasonable enquires to ensure that its subcontractors have not been convicted of slavery or human trafficking offenses anywhere around the world; (xi) it shall have and maintain throughout the term of this Agreement its own policies and procedures to ensure its compliance with applicable law relating to anti-slavery, child labour and forced labour; and (xii) it shall implement due diligence procedures to ensure that there is no slavery or human trafficking in any part of its supply chain.
+39.2 Supplier warrants that in relation to its performance of this Agreement: (i) it, or any of its affiliates and employees, do not employ engage or otherwise use any child labour; (ii) it does not use forced labour in any form (prison, indentured, bonded or otherwise) and its employees are not required to lodge original identification papers or monetary deposits on starting work; (iii) it provides a safe and healthy workplace, presenting no immediate hazards to its workers; (iv) it does not discriminate against any workers on any ground (including race, religion, disability or gender); (v) it does not engage in or support the use of corporal punishment, mental, physical, sexual or verbal abuse and does not use cruel or abusive disciplinary practices in the workplace; (vi) it pays each employee at least the minimum wage, or a fair representation of the prevailing industry wage, (whichever is the higher) and provides each employee with all legally mandated benefits; (vii) it complies with the laws on working hours and employment rights in the countries in which it operates; (viii) it is respectful of its employee’s right to join and form independent trade unions and freedom of association; (ix) it has not been convicted of any slavery or human trafficking offences anywhere around the world and that to the best of its knowledge it is not currently under investigation, inquiry or enforcement proceedings in relation to any allegation of slavery or human trafficking offenses anywhere around the world; (x) it shall make reasonable enquires to ensure that its subcontractors have not been convicted of slavery or human trafficking offenses anywhere around the world; (xi) it shall have and maintain throughout the term of this Agreement its own policies and procedures to ensure its compliance with applicable law relating to anti-slavery, child labour and forced labour; and (xii) it shall implement due diligence procedures to ensure that there is no slavery or human trafficking in any part of its supply chain.